TopDevBeast53/helix-smart-contract/deployment.md

 Is not dependent on any other contracts, has no constructor, and maintains no state.

-To deploy, run:
-`npx hardhat run scripts/TokenTools.js --network testnetBSC` (or mainnet)
+Run `npx hardhat run scripts/TokenTools.js --network testnetBSC` (or mainnet) Copy the address of the Token Tools contract and **put it into the `tokenTools` map** to `scripts/constants/contracts.js`.

-## AuraMigrator

-Migrates liquidity an external routers to MigrateLiquidity's set router via a single migrateLiquidity function.

-Can be deployed after a router is deployed.

-The deployment script reads the router address from src/scripts/constants/contracts.js and is dependent on the selected network (test or main) in src/scripts/constants/env.js

-To deploy, run:
-`npx hardhat run scripts/deployMigrator.js --network testnetBSC` (or mainnet)